anmmashud/conda_install_on_windows/README.md

    - After downloading the installer, double-click to run it.
    - Follow the on-screen instructions.

-4. **Recommended Installation Options**:
-   During the installation, you’ll see the following options:
-   - **Add Anaconda to my PATH environment variable**: Not recommended.
-   - **Register Anaconda as my default Python**: Recommended.
-   - **Add shortcuts for Anaconda tools to Start Menu**: Recommended.

 ---

 ### Resolve Installation Issues (If Any)